 - After divorce.

-A Financial Agreement allows you to agree to what happens to your property in a way that meets your own individual needs.
+A Financial Agreement allows you to agree to the division of your property in a way that meets your own individual needs.

-If you want to end a Financial Agreement you can enter into a Termination Agreement.
+If you want to end a Financial Agreement you need to enter into a Termination Agreement.